ghostsquad/swarmci/README.md

 2. Agent VM/Containers need to be customized with differing capabilities (SDKs, versions, libraries, resources like cpu/mem, etc).
     * This requires either an Ops team to maintain the permutations of build capabilities, or
     * Requires each build to install it's dependencies at build time, resulting in longer build times
-3. Build-Agent binding, required when builds need specific things pre-installed, is wasteful as you must wait for an idle agent that meets the build requirements before the build will run.
+3. Build <-> Agent binding (when your build needs specific things pre-installed), is wasteful as you must wait for an idle agent that meets the build requirements before the build will run.
-3. An agent is no longer "untouched" after the first build it runs.
-State changes between builds can cause unexpected failures or worse, false-successes (unless the machine was re-provisioned after every build, not an easy or cheap thing to do).
+3. Builds often write files to disk, and spin up processes, which don't always get reliably cleaned up.
+These changes between builds can cause unexpected failures or false-successes.
-4. Adding parallelism to your build pipeline requires licensing of additional agents, which can be very expensive (in addition to the hardware).
+4. Adding parallelism to your build pipeline requires licensing and additional VMs per agent.
+Expensive!
 5. Build agents are often underutilized, either idle, or running builds with low system requirements.

 ### Problems with Online Platforms (TravisCI, CircleCI, CodeShip, ...)

 1. Base images/os availability is limited.
-With SwarmCI, you can choose your base image, pre-loaded with whatever dependencies you need, resulting in fewer setup/dependency steps, in turn making your builds faster and simpler.
+With SwarmCI, you can choose your base image, pre-loaded with whatever dependencies you need, meaning you'll have fewer setup/dependency steps and faster, simpler builds.
-2. Being assigned arbitrary defaults or limited system resources can cause pipeline bottlenecks.
-In addition, it might be hard to realize you have a bottleneck or are being throttled.d visibility, offering no insight into build bottlenecks or transient failures.
+2. Discovering the bottlenecks, throttling, or transient failures may be quite difficult.
 3. Cost can still be significantly reduced, as an example, by putting your Docker Swarm on AWS Spot Instances.

 ## What it does